Halalaluyafail3/MultiMapTemplate/README.md

 The notation `##Name` means that the name provided to `MAP_DECLARATION` or `MAP_DEFINITION` is used as a suffix.

+An example is provided at the end for how to use this library.

 # The MAP_DECLARATION macro

 ## Synopsis